nishalrai/nishalrai.github.io/_posts/2024-04-27-process-enumeration-enum-process.md

 This function contains three arguments: **\*lpidProcess**, **cb** and **lpcbNeeded**.
 - **\*lpidProcess**: It is a pointer which points to an array that contains the list of running processes.
-- **cb**: It stores the size of array defined to contain the list of running processes.
+- **cb**: It stores the size of array in bytes.
+Initially we will define the size as 1024 or 2048 since we do not have an idea about the number of the process running on the system.
-- **lpcbNeeded**: Contains the size about the number of bytes retured by the the function.
+- **lpcbNeeded**: Its an output parameter that will recive the number of bytes used or required in the array.

 **SYNTAX**
 ```c++